purepisces/Wenqing-LeetcodeSolution/Sliding-Window/Medium-567-Permutation-in-String.md

 We don't just use `else` here because the goal is to ensure `matches` behaves like a **boolean value** for each character, where `0` represents "not equal" and `1` represents "equal."
 This logic ensures `matches` is updated only when the equality state between the character counts changes, maintaining the correctness of the comparison.

-In this code, the size of the sliding window is indeed fixed.
-Specifically, the window size is set to the length of `s1`.

 ```python
 class Solution(object):